MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/wscript.md

 ---
 title: wscript
-description: Reference article for wscript, which provides an environment in which users can execute scripts in a variety of languages that use a variety of object models to perform tasks. ms.topic: reference ms.assetid: 2fbaf193-cdbd-414c-84c9-bb5720f84c29 ms.author: jgerend
+description: Reference article for the wscript command; wscript provides an environment in which users can execute scripts in a variety of languages that use a variety of object models to perform tasks. ms.topic: reference ms.author: jgerend
 author: JasonGerend
-manager: mtillman
-ms.date: 08/21/2018
+ms.date: 01/03/2023
 ---

 # wscript

+Applies to: Windows Server (All supported versions)

 Windows Script Host provides an environment in which users can execute scripts in a variety of languages that use a variety of object models to perform tasks.